Shortfin mako shark: Range and habitat

-The shortfin mako inhabits offshore temperate and tropical seas worldwide.
-The closely related longfin mako shark is found in the Gulf Stream or warmer offshore waters (e.g. New Zealand and Maine).
+The shortfin mako shark is a cosmopolitan species, inhabiting offshore temperate and tropical seas worldwide.

 It is a pelagic species that can be found from the surface to depths of 150 m, normally far from land, though occasionally closer to shore, around islands or inlets.
-One of the very few known endothermic sharks, it is seldom found in waters colder than 16 C.
+The shortfin mako is one of the very few known endothermic sharks, although it is seldom found in waters colder than 16 C.

 In the western Atlantic, it can be found from Argentina and the Gulf of Mexico to Browns Bank off of Nova Scotia.
 In Canadian waters, these sharks are neither abundant nor rare.
 Swordfish are good indicators of shortfin mako populations, as the former are a source of food and prefer similar environmental conditions.
 The shark is one of the most commonly found in the waters of New Zealand.

 Shortfin mako sharks travel long distances to seek prey or mates.
 In December 1998, a female tagged off California was captured in the central Pacific by a Japanese research vessel, meaning this fish traveled over 1725 mi.
 Another specimen swam 1322 mi in 37 days, averaging 36 mi a day.